panpan0000/KubernetesNotes/K8SClusterOnUbuntu.md

 kubectl -n kube-system describe secret `kubectl -n kube-system get secret|grep admin-token|cut -d " " -f1`|grep "token:"|tr -s " "|cut -d " " -f2
 ```

-# Re-init the Cluster Master:
+#5.
+Re-init the Cluster Master:

+For Master:
 There're a script for your reference:
 https://github.com/panpan0000/KubernetesNotes/blob/master/reinit-k8s.sh

+For Minions:
+`kubeadm reset` then `kubeadm join .......` again (Note: using updated token/secert from master)

-#  FAQ
+#6.
+FAQ

 * 1.Q: When if master node is restarted (or docker service restarted ), typically, k8s will restart itself (since kubelet is running as systemd service). but sometimes error may pop up :